alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 - `ethos-u-<use-case name>.axf`: The built application binary for an ML use-case.

 - `ethos-u-<use-case name>.map`: Information from building the application.
-For example: Libraries used, what was optimized, and location of objects).
+For example: Libraries used, what was optimized, and location of objects.

 - `ethos-u-<use-case name>.htm`: Human readable file containing the call graph of application functions.